briatte/ida/README.md

 ## TODO

-- Finish the whole damn thing.
+- Write a proper `.Rprofile` to assist student with package installation.
-- Publish online.
+- Finish the whole damn thing and publish online with some versioning.